ZvikaZ/BPGP-wumpus/readme.md

 NEXT
 ----
+- self play: make sure that it's working
-- self play ; play against other individuals
+- play against other individuals
 - graph:
   - mean and average fitnesses
   - subplots - with one heading for all X and Y axis